Contribution Margin 101: Definition, Formula, and Real Business Impact

 What Is Contribution Margin?

-Contribution margin is the revenue remaining after subtracting all variable costs from sales.
-It represents what each sale "contributes" to covering your fixed costs and building profit.
+Contribution margin is the revenue left over after subtracting all variable costs from a sale.
+In other words, it's what each order actually contributes toward covering your fixed costs, and eventually, generating profit.

 Variable Costs vs. Fixed Costs

-Fixed costs stay constant regardless of how much you sell.
-Rent, salaries, insurance, and software subscriptions don't change whether you sell 10 units or 10,000.
-Fixed costs are excluded from the contribution margin calculation entirely.
+Fixed costs stay constant regardless of volume.
+Rent, salaries, software subscriptions, and insurance don't change whether you ship 10 orders or 10,000.
+Because they don't move with sales, they're excluded from the contribution margin calculation entirely.

 How to Actually Calculate Contribution Margin